 The Washtenaw County Historic District Commission (HDC) typically meets six times a year.
 Please refer to the HDC meeting calendar for the next meeting date and find meeting minutes and agendas here.
-The HDC meeting scheduled for 5/7/2020 has been cancelled due to the ongoing COVID-19 Crisis.
+The October 1st HDC meeting has been cancelled.

 A Local Historic District is an entity that protects the integrity of a historic resource or group of resources.
 A Historic District Commission is selected to implement the ordinance, and provide support to each resource.

 In 1970, the state of Michigan passed the Local Historic Districts Act, PA 169, which safeguards a community’s heritage by allowing local governments to adopt an ordinance that contains design review guidelines based on national standards.
 The Washtenaw County Historic District Commission (WCHDC) was created in 1974 and currently oversees thirteen Local Historic Districts.
 Its mission is to protect the historic buildings, sites, objects, and landscapes of Washtenaw County and to promote a culture of historic preservation.

 The primary functions of the Washtenaw County Historic District Commission are to: